 In 2009, NASA launched the Lunar Reconnaissance Orbiter (LRO).
-It also detected water ice on the lunar poles using both the onboard radar, ultraviolet detector and the neutron spectrometer.
+It also detected water ice on the lunar poles using the onboard radar, ultraviolet detector as well as the neutron spectrometer.
 LRO has been orbiting the Moon for over 10 years now, longer than any other orbiter.
 The LRO team has published an extensive atlas of PSRs, laying the groundwork for future exploration and settlement on the Moon.

 Like Chandrayaan 1’s impact probe, LRO carried an impactor too, called LCROSS.
 In 2009, its upper stage deliberately impacted one of the PSRs on the lunar south pole.
 The other half of LCROSS followed and studied the plume of moondust the crash kicked up.
 It was found to contain 155 kg of water.